Welcome to the 2025 Garden Book Club

 Tea Gardening for Beginners by Julia Dimakos

-is your guide to growing and blending your own tea.
+This is your guide to growing and blending your own tea.
 Learn to plan your garden, cultivate 25 flavorful plants like lavender and lemongrass, and create custom blends for energy, relaxation, and more.
 With step-by-step instructions and plant profiles, this book makes it easy to brew tea straight from your garden!

 7Chapters/117 pages